• Skip to main content

 5323 Organizational Leadership & Management

 Prerequisite(s): Admission to the Advanced Standing Program or Credit in SWO 5322 and 5363 or 5463.
 Credit or concurrent enrollment in 5491.
+A minimum grade of C is required for this course.

 Organizational Leadership & Management prepares students to perform managerial functions in public, nonprofit, and faith-based human service organizations.
 Specific attention is given to the topics of leadership, human resources, fund raising, grant writing, organizational development, resource management, structure and governance, and efforts to link human service organizations in an integrated community-wide service delivery system.